geoffrey-diederichs/CTF_SSI_2024/README.md

 # CTF SSI 2024

-Write-ups of the pown challenges.
+Write-ups of the pown challenges from 2024 SSI's CTF.